-The ADP3193A provides a dedicated current sense amplifier (CSA) to monitor the total output current for proper voltage positioning vs. load current and for current-limit detection.
-Sensing the load current at the output gives the total average current being delivered to the load, which is an inherently more accurate method than peak current detection or sampling the current across a sensing element, such as the low-side MOSFET.
-Depending on the objectives of the system, this amplifier can be configured in several ways:
+The ADP3192A provides a dedicated current-sense amplifier (CSA) to monitor the total output current for proper voltage positioning vs. load current and for current-limit detection.
+Sensing the load current at the output gives the total average current being delivered to the load.
+This is an inherently more accurate method than peak current detection or sampling the current across a sense element such as the low-side MOSFET.
+This amplifier can be configured several ways, depending on the objectives of the system, as follows:

-- Output inductor DCR sensing without a thermistor for lowest cost. - Output inductor DCR sensing with a thermistor for improved accuracy in tracking inductor temperature. - Sensing resistor for highest accuracy measurements.
+- Output inductor DCR sensing without a thermistor for lowest cost - Output inductor DCR sensing with a thermistor for improved accuracy with tracking of inductor temperature - Sense resistors for highest accuracy measurements

 The positive input of the CSA is connected to the CSREF pin, which is connected to the output voltage.
 The inputs to the amplifier are summed together through resistors from the sensing element, such as the switch node side of the output inductors, to the inverting input CSSUM.
-The feedback resistor between CSCOMP and CSSUM sets the gain of the amplifier, and a filter capacitor is placed in parallel with this resistor.
+The feedback resistor between CSCOMP and CSSUM sets the gain of the amplifier and a filter capacitor is placed in parallel with this resistor.
 The gain of the amplifier is programmable by adjusting the feedback resistor.